Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

    A screenshot of the ``06_pick_designs_to_validate`` GUI.

 A production validation step consists of 500 independent loop modeling simulations for each design, without restraints.
-We now will use the standard loop modelling algorithm KIC (instead of loophash KIC as in the initial build step).
+We now will use the standard loop modeling algorithm KIC (instead of loophash KIC as in the initial build step).

  **Task 3:** Run the ``validate_designs.sh`` script